 I’m not there yet, though, so I let him practice.
 It’s his bulwark against the fear of leading the prayer, his basis for daring to speak, in a voice roughened by age and scarred by smoke, the Words of God.

 I don’t see him smoke a single time during his stay.
 I wonder if I should ask him if he has quit, if my childhood fear that he’d someday smoke himself to death can finally rest.
 But I never can, not in all the times we speak.
 So we speak about other things.
 Islam in the United States.
 Egypt’s history of political persecution.
 The educational problems facing private Islamic schools.
 My baby sisters’ catastrophic brattiness.
 His experiences as my father’s older brother.
-The best and worst moments are when he laughs his hearty, heart-warming laugh, only to break down into a vicious coughing fit that makes my hands grip the steering wheel tighter.
+The best and worst moments are when he laughs his hearty, heart-warming laugh, only to break down into a vicious coughing fit that whitens my knuckles on the steering wheel.

 But the bad is worth the good.
-He isn’t very different from my dad: tough, scary-looking, but with an inside softer than the ishta, the clotted cream, that we so often eat during suhoor.
+He isn’t very different from my dad: tough, scary-looking, but with an inside softer than ishta, the clotted cream that we so often eat during suhoor.

 Assalamu Alaikum Warahmatullahi Wa Barakatuh.
 Assalamu Alaikum Wa Rahmatullah.

 I feel emotional when my uncle concludes the last rakah of the taraweeh prayer on the final night.
 The onslaught of “thank you, our shiekh” and “God bless you” and bagged presents and kisses on the cheek leave my uncle feeling sentimental.
-He occasionally complains to me about the fickle attitudes of the mosque’s managers, about their insistence that he finish prayer at 11:20 p.m. rather than 11:30 p.m. while also reciting more slowly and reciting more.
-All was buried under jolly hugs and teary-eyed gratitude.
+He had occasionally complained to me about the fickle attitudes of the mosque’s managers, about their insistence that he finish prayer at 11:20 p.m. rather than 11:30 p.m. while also reciting more slowly and reciting more.
+But now all is buried under jolly hugs and teary-eyed gratitude.

 “These people…” my uncle mutters as we depart the mosque, but he’s dabbing his eyes and glancing back as we get into the car.